microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### Algorithmic Complexity

-*Feel free to skip this section.* Let's assume that the text edit replaces a range of size up to $E$ with up to $E$ many new characters.
+*Feel free to skip the sections on algorithmic complexities.* Let's assume that the text edit replaces a range of size up to $E$ with up to $E$ many new characters.
 We also ignore the rare case of closing brackets that have no opening counterpart for now.

 We only have to reparse nodes that intersect the edit range.
 Thus, at most $\mathcal{O}(\mathrm{log}^2 N + E)$ many nodes need to be reparsed (with the same reasoning as for the time-complexity of querying brackets) - all other nodes can be reused.